Kyustendil: Ethnic linguistic and religious composition

 Roma people are mainly concentrated within the town limits.
 In the meantime, about a fourth of Bulgarians live in the surrounding villages, also part of the Municipality of Kyustendil.

 Religion

 Kyustendil today belongs to the Sofia diocese in regards of Orthodox church-administrative structure.
 The city is the center of the vicarage and the Kyustendil Eparchy; in the past, Kyustendil was the seat of the diocese, that latter was closed in 1884.
 The majority of the urban population profess the Orthodox faith today.

 There are several Christian denominations associated with Protestantism and a small Jewish community.
-During Ottoman rule Kyustendil had mostly Turkish population professing Islam, but of the many mosques of the time, now only two remain.
+During Ottoman rule Kyustendil had a population mostly professing Islam, but of the many mosques of the time, now only two remain.
 Today the city has only Christian churches operating.